sulavneupane/gRPC-Project/README.md

 # gRPC Project
-A sample project to understand gRPC (HTTP/2)
+A sample project to understand gRPC (HTTP/2) using Go language

 ## Install Proto Compiler (protoc) on MacOS
 ```shell